NJarZe/gdp-gitbook/power-bi-guidelines.md

 Project Name \[Dev\]: This is the last part of the workspace name, and it should be the project name.
 Spaces are allowed in the project name.
 The \[Dev\] indicates that the development workspace should have the word Dev as a suffix.

+> Note:
+>
-Note: the 3 parts of the workspace name are separated by a hyphen with a space; this is done to make names easier to read.
+> The 3 parts of the workspace name are separated by a hyphen with a space; this is done to make names easier to read.

 ## Apps